sweattep/ancient_quotes/README.md

 >Cleanse yourself before your own eyes lest another cleanse you.

+>What is the worldly life except the enjoyment of delusion

 >we turn to a pure meal that includes no living thing.

 >Work according to your position, indeed, I am working